 Welcome to the University of Maryland

-We are excited to welcome you to the Office of Letters and Sciences (LTSC) and to the Maryland family.
+We are excited to welcome you to Letters and Sciences (LTSC) and to the Maryland family.
 This website contains important advising and New Student Orientation information for students accepted to the University of Maryland, whether you have already confirmed your admission or plan to do so shortly.

-You will be officially advised concerning courses and your intended major once you attend a New Student Orientation program.
+Students will be officially advised regarding course registration and their intended major once they attend a New Student Orientation program.
 Until that time, please refer to information on this website and direct any unanswered questions to:

 - firstname.lastname@example.org (Admissions Questions)

 - firstname.lastname@example.org (General LTSC Advising Questions)

 All newly admitted students must review and complete the Admitted Student Checklist.

 All newly admitted students also are encouraged to attend an Admitted Student Open House to learn more about the vast resources and opportunities available at the University of Maryland.